 Much like the 99 Classic every component of the 99 Neo is designed entirely in-house.
 In keeping with the in-house engineering ethic, the 99 Neo is also designed in such a way that practically every part is replaceable which, quite apart from making DIY guys sit up and take notice, also means the warranty on these cans is pretty rock solid.

-Meze describes the 99 Neo has having a warm, natural balanced sound.
+Meze describes the 99 Neo has having a warm, naturally balanced sound.
 Much like the 99 Classic then I am expecting the pitch of the 99 Neo to appeal to those who want to enjoy music without any loss of fidelity or simply those looking for a highly musical signature.

 There is no change in the form factor with the 99 Neo.
-The shape and articulated parts look and work in the same manner as with the 99 Classic with its twin beam headband frame and self-adjusting headband strap as well as the non-rotating small circumaural cup shape and detachable ear pads.
+The shape and articulated parts look and work in the same manner as with the 99 Classic with its twin-beam headband frame and self-adjusting headband strap as well as the non-rotating small circumaural cup shape and detachable ear pads.

-As before the 99 Neo has a detachable cable dual entry design and is not uni-directional meaning no left right which is controlled on the cable side.
+As before the 99 Neo has a detachable cable dual entry design and is not uni-directional meaning no left-right which is controlled on the cable side.
 This also means you can wear the 99 Neo in any direction unlike say the LCD-2 or HD650 which has a very definite front face.

 Weight & Dimensions

 Weight and dimensions are also unchanged at 260g without the cables which, given the change in material used on the cups, is a pretty good effort in terms of consistent design results.
 The 99 Neo, much like the 99 Classic, is a little bit on the big side to be truly portable, more of a transportable class such as the AEON from MrSpeakers but its form factor and build is robust and attractive for taking around with you.